arsaputra/mathematical-algorithms/README.md

 ## Code Description (in alphabetical order)

+### inplace_quicksort.py
+An in-place implementation of quicksort.
+The algorithm itself doesn't have direct access to the to-be-sorted list, but rather it has only information on the length of the list, and two functions which task is to compare and swap 2 items from a list respectively.

 ### savings.py
 There are two subroutines here. **`total_savings`** gives you the amount of money you have after you saved it for `time` years, starting with $`starting_saving` and yearly saving $`yearly_savings` with `interest`%. you can specifically know how much money you have after `year` years